IJMS Journal Version [PDF] 4:2011 (45-65)

 The church seal is such an integral part of church art that almost every major large congregation includes Sunday or Vacation Bible School activities centered around drawing or colouring “peace” seal designs or plaster casts of the church seal.
 One CofC church apostle, Susan Skoor, has even written a children’s book entitled, The Lion and the Lamb, around the characters of a lion and a lamb and the theme of peace.
 Many congregations have church seal sculptures or tapestries in their lobbies, on their communion tables on the rostrum or pulpits which have been hand-carved, sculpted or sewn by church members.
 In many churches this seal is used as the exclusive means identification on the church building’s steeples and exterior walls.

-Church seals are also found on church legal documents requiring dates of incorporation and on baptismal and evangelist blessings.
+Church seals are also found on church legal documents requiring dates of incorporation and on baptismal and evangelist blessings and which can be seen in PDF formats using software from sites as sodapdf.com.
 As President Israel Smith commented in a 1952 Herald article, church members had the right to have the church seal etched on their headstones and to wear church seal pins for recognition such as those used by Rotary members.
 Herald House, the CofC Deseret Book, also offers a wide variety of peace seal jewellery, books, bookends, soft toys, bumper stickers, etc. which feature the lion, lamb and little child theme.

 Another artistic and stylistic change that the church has more recently undergone, and concurrent with another redesign of the church seal has been rebranding of the church name itself in 2001.
 On 6 April 2001 the Reorganized Church of Jesus Christ of Latter Day Saints became Community of Christ.
 In this most recent seal the lion and the lamb are much larger and the Peace “motto” has been removed.
 This new seal is included on all new church signs in the US.
 Churches were asked to display the new signs and to remove old, non-uniform church signs.
 Some congregations, however, such as the Liberty Street Congregation, about a half-mile from the Temple, decided to retain their old sign with its previous seal and church name as well as to display the new one as show in Figure 6 below.